wp-plugins/last-updated/readme.txt

 Choose now between 'posts', 'pages' or 'both'.

 = 1.3 =
-Internationalisation
+Internationalization

 == Upgrade Notice ==

+= 2.0 =
+You have to update a few posts and mark until it starts working.

 = 1.6 =
-you have to reset your post-type selection.
+You have to reset your post-type selection.